 Paleo Schmaleo, What’s in it for Me?

-Paleo eating continues to grow in popularity, so here are a few things we thought you might like to know so that you can decide whether it might make sense for you.
+Paleo eating and the Paleo lifestyle continue to grow in popularity, so here are a few things we thought you might like to know so that you can decide whether it might make sense for you.

 Paleo eating is pretty straightforward and easy to understand.
 The simple premise is that we eat foods or food groups that our bodies were “designed” to eat.
 Basically, we should eat the following: vegetables, fruits, nuts, seeds, honey, lean meats, eggs, and fish.
 We should avoid these 4 categories of foods: refined sugars, grains, dairy and legumes (e.g. peanuts, soy, beans, etc.).